Yuheng3107/aichallenge/README.md

 Running our server locally requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, TensorFlow for GPU integration, and finally, a web browser such as Google Chrome or Safari to view the website.

 ### Specs
-The server requires a GPU and around 3GB of Ram.
+The server requires a GPU and around 3GB of dedicated GPU memory.
 It can be run on a CPU, but performance will be much worse.
 Accuracy of the programme is not guaranteed on a CPU.

 ### Installing Git
 Git can be installed by visiting [this link](https://git-scm.com/downloads).